torvalds/linux/Documentation/trace/ftrace.rst

 --------

 This tracer is the function tracer.
-Enabling the function tracer can be done from the debug file system.
+Enabling the function tracer can be done from the de file system.
 Make sure the ftrace_enabled is set; otherwise this tracer is a nop.
 See the "ftrace_enabled" section below.
 ::